 The grain of a floor doesn’t need to be the darkest part of the color.
 This European white oak floor has a rich brown color, but the grain is the lightest part.
 This creates an unusual pattern that instantly draws the eye and becomes the focal point of the room’s design.

-Utilize Chocolate Brown Wood Flooring in Your Home
+Utilize Chocolate Brown Wood Floors in Your Home

 Whether you’re looking for an aged and rustic floor, or something more contemporary, choosing a rich, chocolate brown color for your floor can have impressive results.
 This versatile finish works well with a variety of settings and accent colors within a room.

-Depending on the type of wood, its plank size, and its finish, a chocolate wood floor can take on a startlingly large number of looks and styles.
+Depending on the type of wood, its plank size, and its finish, chocolate wood flooring can take on a large number of looks and styles.
 Consider adding a rich, warm wood floor to any room of your home to capture some of these designs and benefits for yourself.
+Choose from a variety of wood species such as red oak, hickory or walnut to match your home interior.
+Contact the experts at Elmwood Reclaimed Timber to find a floor choice that fits your diy design vision!